MSatiro/direct-cn-android/README.md

 # **Credits:**

-I'M NOT a programmer or even the user who created these guides, I just gathered the available information and brought it to you, to make things slightly easier. **ALL CREDIT GOES TO THESE PEOPLE:**
+I'M NOT a programmer or even the user who created these guides, I just gathered the available information and brought it to you, to make the work slightly easier. **ALL CREDIT GOES TO THESE PEOPLE:**

 **MateusL13 for the playit on Termux Guide on Playit Forum; (https://discuss.playit.gg/t/how-to-run-playit-on-android/133)**

 **MFDGaming for Ubuntu in Termux on GitHub; (https://github.com/MFDGaming/ubuntu-in-termux)**

-And a **special thanks for @Sunk#8066 for the Playit Setup Guide in Discord**
+And a **special thanks to Sunk for the Playit Setup Guide in Discord**